Pedestrian Hit By A Car At A Junction – Who Is At Fault? – Road Traffic Accident Compensation Claims Guide

 - What Is A Junction In The UK?

-- Calculating Compensation For A Pedestrian Hit By A Car At A Junction
+- Compensation Payouts After A Pedestrian Was Hit By A Car

 - When Pedestrians Have The Right Of Way At Junctions

-- How Much Time Do I Have To Claim For A Pedestrian Accident?
+- How Much Time Do I Have To Claim For A Pedestrian Car Accident?

 Pedestrians can also be found around junctions.
 They may cross over them to get to a destination.
 A junction accident can easily involve a pedestrian being hit by a car if the vehicle’s driver or the pedestrian involved doesn’t pay enough attention to their surroundings.